Revolutionizing Transportation: The Rise of Driverless Robotaxis in San Francisco and Beyond

 2023-08-20 09:03:50

 After spending a decade or more in development, driverless autonomous taxis, or robotaxis, began appearing in a few limited places a couple of years ago.
-First as test vehicles with drivers on board, and a few years after those first steps, some companies began to launch limited services for their employees in cities like San Francisco, without paying customers on board and, generally, during the night to reduce contact with the massive traffic of peak hours.
+First as test vehicles with drivers on board, and a few years following those first steps, some companies began to launch limited services for their employees in cities like San Francisco, without paying customers on board and, generally, during the night to reduce contact with the massive traffic of peak hours.

-But that’s about to change, as Autonomous technology developers and operators Waymo and Cruise have received permission from the California Public Utilities Commission to operate robotaxi services in the city of San Francisco and charge customers 24 hours a day.
+But that’s regarding to change, as Autonomous technology developers and operators Waymo and Cruise have received permission from the California Public Utilities Commission to operate robotaxi services in the city of San Francisco and charge customers 24 hours a day.
 In a 3-1 vote, the Commission approved robotaxi operations in the city at all hours, not just at night, paving the way for a broader deployment of driverless Level 4 technology.

-This huge victory for the robotaxi companies came, though, after a heated and contested public hearing that lasted half a day, in which the Commission heard the various opinions of local residents.
+This huge victory for the robotaxi companies came, though, following a heated and contested public hearing that lasted half a day, in which the Commission heard the various opinions of local residents.
 The commission’s vote can be seen as one of the last major steps toward making robotaxi operations more widespread, at least in the city of San Francisco.
 The Commission noted that, in addition to their approval, Cruise and Waymo also had to obtain Autonomous Vehicle Deployment Program Permits from the California Department of Motor Vehicles and remain in good standing.

 The Robotaxi controversy